Kazungula Bridge: History

+Before construction of the bridge, the river was traversed by two pontoons known as the Kazungula Ferry.
+In 2003, a severely overloaded Zambian truck capsized of one of the pontoons, drowning 18 people.

 In August 2007 the governments of Zambia and Botswana announced a deal to construct a bridge to replace the existing ferry.

 Construction of the US$259.3 million project, which includes international border facilities in Zambia and Botswana, officially began on 12 October 2014 and was completed on 10 May 2021 by South Korea's Daewoo E&C. Opening was delayed due to transport issues affected by the COVID-19 pandemic.

 2013

 In 2013, the governments of Botswana and Zambia jointly invited bids for the construction of the Kazungula Bridge at an estimated cost of US$260 million, as well as one-stop border facilities built on either side of the bridge.
-The project was stated to be financed partly through a $80-million loan signed on February 2013 between Zambia and the African Development Bank, as well as between Botswana and the Japan International Co-operation Agency (JICA).
+The project was stated to be financed partly through a $80-million loan signed in February 2013 between Zambia and the African Development Bank, as well as between Botswana and the Japan International Co-operation Agency (JICA).
 At this meeting, the project was announced to be completed in six years, and the bidder would need to supply consultancy services, design reviews, production of bidding documentation, supervision of works, and post-construction services.

 2014

 By the following year, 40 replacement houses for Lumbo villagers were ready to be distributed as initial construction work had already started.
 According to the District Commissioner of Kazungula District, Pascalina Musokotwane, the 40 houses and a school were handed over to the villagers in August 2014.

-In March of 2014, three companies were shortlisted for the construction bid out of the original twenty-six entries.
+In March 2014, three companies were shortlisted for the construction bid out of the original twenty-six entries.
 The finalists were China Major Bridge Engineering Corporation, Daewoo E and C, and a Shimizu-Stefanuti Joint Venture.

-In August 2014, Bernard Chiwala, Chief Executive of Zambia’s Road Development Agency, stated that the whole construction process would be given to Botswana and would be jointly financed at a total cost of US$124.22 million and it was expected to be completed in four years, eight years shorter than previously stated.
+In August 2014, Bernard Chiwala, Chief Executive of Zambia's Road Development Agency, stated that the whole construction process would be given to Botswana and would be jointly financed at a total cost of US$124.22 million and it was expected to be completed in four years, eight years shorter than previously stated.
 Under the agreement, the JICA would provide US$41.77 million, the ADB US$78.41, while the Government of Zambia would contribute US$1.57 million.

 Construction of the Kazungula bridge started after the ground-breaking ceremony on the 12th of September 2014.
 At the ceremony held on the Botswana side of the Kazungula border, Zambian Vice–President Guy Scott and his Botswana counterpart, Ponatshego Kedikilwe welcomed press as well as stated that the cost would be US$259.3 million, be completed by 2018, and that the chosen contractor would be Daewoo Engineering and Construction.